0awful/literate-dodge-the-creeps-rust/src/rust/literate/code-the-hud.md

 pub fn show_game_over(&mut self) {
     self.show_message_text("Game Over".into());

+    let mut timer = self.base.get_tree().unwrap().create_timer(1.0).unwrap();
+    timer.connect("timeout".into(), self.base.callable("_show_start_button"));
+}

+#[func]
+fn _show_start_button(&mut self) {
     let mut message_label = self.base.get_node_as::<Label>("Message");
-    // TODO: FIXME This isn't the same as the game message_label.set_text("Dodge The Creeps".into());
+    message_label.set_text("Dodge The Creeps".into());
     message_label.show();
     let mut button = self.base.get_node_as::<Button>("StartButton");
     button.show()
 }
 ```
 And the gotcha.
 We have a function that sets the label twice.
 Which means that if we rely on `show_message_text` we'll have bad behavior.
 We'll try to show one text and then immediately overwrite it with another.
 In the [GDScript Example](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/06.heads_up_display.html#startbutton) this is solved with two timers.
-Here we TODO:
+They `await` one of them.
+Well here we can't do that.
+You just can't `await` a `Timer`

+Its an [known issue](https://github.com/godot-rust/gdext/issues/432) that has been marked "Not possible at the moment" and "Quite a pain to get working."
+So we're boned.
+Abandon all hope.
+We've failed.

+Of course not.
+In that same issue they call out a fix.
+Its the one you see above

 With that we're done.
 Be sure to do the [GDScript Example's](https://docs.godotengine.org/en/stable/getting_started/first_2d_game/06.heads_up_display.html#) editor side of this.
 You should have all the tools you need to make it work.